tgjones/HlslTools/README.md

 See the [changelog](CHANGELOG.md) for changes and roadmap.

-**HLSL Tools is currently pre-release software.
-I strongly recommend having a backup of your shaders before using HLSL Tools.
-And if you do find a bug, please [log it](https://github.com/tgjones/HlslTools/issues).**

 ### Why use HLSL Tools?

 Since Visual Studio 2012, Visual Studio has shipped with basic support for editing HLSL files.